 Dining Alone in Miami

-Sometimes we all need a little me time.
-We've picked Miami's best places to eat when you're a party of one.
+Sometimes we all need a little "me time."
+Here are Miami's best places to eat when you're a party of one.

 Sometimes dining alone can make one feel like there's an invisible "L" (for loser) beaming from one's forehead.
-But dining solo has some perks - you're free to read, to think and, best of all, you never, ever have to share your fries.
+But dining solo has some perks - you're free to read, to think and, best of all, you never, ever have to share anything on your plate.

-Here are some of Miami's best places to reserve that table for one:
+Here are some of Miami's best places to grab a table for one:

-Miami Juice in Northeast Miami-Dade is like a West Indian cabana-shack.
-Voluptuous women in tight tanks that read "Squeeze Me" sashay from picnic table to counter space while sounds ranging from Buju Banton to Avril Lavigne cascade amid the scent of fresh fruits and veggies.
+Miami Juice in Sunny Isles Beach is where loyal guests sashay from outdoor tables to an indoor counter while sounds ranging from Buju Banton to Avril Lavigne cascade amid the scent of fresh fruit and veggies.

-Diners can enjoy ice-cold pitchers of water spiked with roughly cut orange slices and giant sprigs of mint, and take in a menu of falafels ($3.95), tuna burger wraps ($8.45), and the spicy red snapper special, $8.95, served with organic brown rice and garden salad (tip: dab spicy curry ginger sauce for a more exotic taste experience).
+Diners can enjoy ice-cold pitchers of water spiked with roughly cut orange slices and giant sprigs of mint, and take in a menu of hummus with falafel ($7.95), veggie burgers ($8.95), and the blackened red snapper ($22.95) served with organic brown rice and assorted vegetables.
+(Pro tip: dab spicy curry ginger sauce for a more exotic taste experience.)

 The Café at Books & Books on Lincoln Road in Miami Beach offers solo diners the ultimate ménage a trois: Curried Chicken Salad, a cool glass of Chardonnay and some Joan Didion or John Steinbeck.